-Next Meeting: Feb.
-4
+Next Meeting: April 1

-ANOTHER QUALITY SPEAKER: Also on tap will be an important presentation by veteran Tucson rose grower Les Hayt who has over 50 years of experience.
-He will explain what what type of fertilizer you should use for your roses in February and other important things to do to get roses growing after being pruned in January.
+QUALITY SPEAKER: Also on tap for our April 1 meeting will be an important presentation by veteran Tucson rose grower Les Hayt who has over 50 years of experience.
+He will explain what you should be doing in your rose garden during the month of April.
+Les will be happy to answer all questions from the audience.

-DATE: Tuesdy, Feb.
-4 at 7 p.m
+DATE: Tuesday, April 1 at 7 p.m

 LOCATION: Tucson Botanical Gardens (2150 N. Alvernon Way), one block south of Grant and Alvernon on the east side of the street.